Polyrific-Inc/OpenCatapult/docs/dev-guides/simple-task-provider.md

 ```

 ## 2. Let's code
-Open powershell, set the path to your working folder, and execute the command below to open Visual Studio Code:
+Open new command line window, set the path to your working folder, and execute the command below to open Visual Studio Code:
 ```sh
 code .
 ```